fulfilio/dtc-claude-skills/README.md

 1. Fork this repository
 2. Create a new skill folder: `##-skill-name/`
 3. Include all three markdown files (SKILL.md, README.md, QUICK_REFERENCE.md)
-4. Add frontmatter to README.md with title, description, version, author, and tags
-5. Run `python build.py` to test locally
-6. Submit a pull request
+4. Submit a pull request

-The GitHub Action will automatically build and deploy your skill once merged.
+Your skill will be automatically packaged and deployed as part of the fulfil.io website build process once merged.

-For contribution guidelines, see the [documentation](https://fulfil.io/resources/claude-skills).
+For contribution guidelines and skill development best practices, see the [documentation](https://fulfil.io/resources/claude-skills) and [SKILLS_BEST_PRACTICES.md](SKILLS_BEST_PRACTICES.md).

 ## License